-- 43.1 Printing of Agreement: The University will print seven hundred and fifty (750) copies of this agreement and provide them to the Union.
-The Union will distribute copies of this agreement to current employees. - 43.2 Posting of Agreement.
-The University will make this Agreement available on the University's web site and provide a copy to the Union in an electronic format.
+- 43.1 Printing of Agreement.
+The University will distribute copies of this agreement to current employees via campus mail who have not opted out of receiving a hard copy.
+The University will print sufficient copies of this Agreement for such purposes.
+The University will provide the Chief Steward with a monthly list of new employees to discharge his/her duty to participate in New Employee Orientation and distribute a copy of this agreement. - 43.2 Posting of Agreement.
+The University will make this Agreement available on the University's web site in draft on completion of negotiations and provide a copy to the Union in both word and pdf electronic format no later than January 1, 2019.

-ARTICLE 44 - NO STRIKE
+ARTICLE 44 - NO STRIKE/NO LOCKOUTS